spraakbanken/korp-frontend/doc/frontend_devel.md

 - __reduce_struct_attribute_selector__ - Same as __reduce_word_attribute_selector__, but for structural attributes.
 - __statistics__ - Boolean.
 Enable statistics search.
 Default: `true`
 - __statistics_case_insensitive_default__ - Boolean.
 Decides if the "Group by" option should be case-insensitive by default.
+- __statistics_limit__ - Boolean.
+Maximum number of rows to retrieve for statistics.
+Some accuracy is lost for large results, but it can save the browser from crashing.
 - __statistics_search_default__ - Boolean.
 Decides if "Show statistics" will be checked or not when loading Korp.
 Default: `true`
 - __visible_modes__ - Integer.
 The number of modes to show links to.
 If there are more modes than this value, the rest will be added to a drop-down.
 Default: `6`
 - __word_label__ - Translation object.
 Translations for "word".
 Add if you need support for other languages.
 Default: